 The teams finishing at the top of their respective division will win the HSL.
 The “games-back” column in the standings will be critical, but undoubtedly some teams will end up with the same record and so it may go down to the number of runs conceded per game to break the tie.

 The action will take place at Grovehill Ballpark in Hemel Hempstead and Town Mead Ballpark in Waltham Abbey, the home of the Essex Arrows and Essex Archers.

-23 games are scheduled to be played on the three diamonds.
-The competition begins on March 22 with a clash between the London Marauders and the Kent Mariners in the HSL-A bracket followed by the game between the London Musketeers and the Herts Raptors.
-The HSL-AA and HSL Majors divisions commences 24 hours later when the 2014 Triple-A National Champions, Cambridge Royals, face the Double-A National Champions, London Mammoths, which secured their promotion to the Triple-A League this year.
+32 games are scheduled to be played on the three diamonds.
+The competition begins on March 21 with a clash between the Herts Raptors and the Kent Mariners in the HSL-A bracket.
+The HSL-AA and HSL Majors divisions commence 24 hours later when the 2014 Triple-A National Champions, Cambridge Royals, face the Double-A National Champions, London Mammoths, which secured their promotion to the Triple-A League this year.

 EXCITEMENT BUILDING UP

 The Herts Spring League adds a competitive edge to Spring training.
 It’s the time for managers to work out their winning formula going into the BBF league season.
 It is an opportunity to evaluate existing and newly recruited players – which players will earn a spot in the pitching rotation and who will be batting where in the batting order?
 Who will make the first team and who will have to work their way up with the minor league teams?
 Not forgetting, it’s a chance to size up your rivals for the year ahead.
 It’s the first big challenge and the first big excitement of the baseball year.
 Don’t miss it.